MizuchiLabs/sqlite-schema-diff/README.md

 All files are merged.
 Each object name must be unique across all files.

+## FAQ

+**Q: What happens when I change a nullable column to NOT NULL?**

+A: Existing NULL values are replaced with a type-appropriate empty value during table recreation (for example, empty string for TEXT, 0 for INTEGER).

+**Q: Why do quoted table names “stick”?**

+A: If a table name is quoted in the schema, the stored schema preserves that quoting.
+Later unquoting the name in your SQL does not revert it, because there is no reliable way to detect that change.

 ## Examples

 See `examples/` directory for working examples.